-As a social worker, community organizer and social justice advocate, I recently felt drawn to get involved in some community building for an area of Central LA that has a very high population of gang members.
-For the sake of developing awareness and increasing safety measures, I felt that it was important to take up the opportunity of a guided walking tour of the area during the day with a group of people.
-It was led by a community member discussing the gang violence found within the area.
-How can you work in the community and truly be effective and safe if you are unaware of your surroundings?
+I recently felt drawn to get involved in some community organizing work for an area of Central LA that has a very high population of gang members.
+For the sake of developing awareness and increasing safety measures, I took up the opportunity of getting a guided walking tour by a community member.

 While walking around the neighborhood we came across two people who were each holding a boa constrictor.
 Definitely not something I see everyday.
-Our group stopped to talk with them, and they let us hold the boas.
+Our group stopped to talk with them, and even let us hold them.
+We were all amazed and now distracted.
 The larger one, which was a yellow boa constrictor, weighed ninety-six pounds.
-I imagine that the smaller one that I had held wasn’t even half the weight of the yellow Boa.
+The smaller one I held must have weighed half of that amount.

 Finding Torah in unlikely places